 "Think I'm joking?
 Well, just wait.
 I'll show you sometime.
 It's clear you don't know a thing about history.
 Haven't been to Mahabalipuram, have you?" he said mysteriously.
-"Well, when our class went to Mahabalipuram, I saw a statue of his thatha's thatha's thatha's thatha's... etcetera, etcetera...
-Fact is, Mahendran here is descended from that very same ancient cat.
+"Well, when our class went to Mahabalipuram, I saw a statue of his thatha's thatha's thatha's thatha's... etcetera...
+Fact is.
+Mahendran here is descended from that very same ancient cat.
 A close relative, scientifically speaking, of none other than the lion.
 The Pallava lion, emblem of the Pallava dynasty!"
 Ravi went on, walking around the bitter-berry bush, waving a twig up and down, his eyes sparkling.
 "This cat is a descendant of none other than the Mahabalipuram Rishi-Cat!
-And if I may just remind you, they worshipped cats in descended from: a descendent of, or comes from, the same family ancient Egypt!"
+And if I may just remind you, they worshipped cats in ancient Egypt!"